|Explanation of Riding Levels

 children will not fit on the same saddle.)

 We have built a picnic table in the woods along our property for your use.
 The picnic table is situated just a few feet from the creekside, nestled under the tree canopy.
-At the end of your trail ride, you will be dropped off by horse at the picnic site.
-There you are welcome to stay as long as you like, until the next picnic ride arrives or dark, whichever comes first.
+At the end of your trail ride, you will be dropped off by horse at the picnic site. (for groups of more than 4 riders you will walk down to the picnic site after your ride and walk back to the barn when done) There you are welcome to stay as long as you like, until the next picnic ride arrives or dark, whichever comes first.
 The setting is very private, peaceful, and just plain relaxing.
 Bring a blanket if you like.
 When you are done with your picnic you will walk back to the farm along a foot path.
 The walk is 1/4 mile along the creek.
 Wear old shoes.
 Please remember to take all trash back to the barn.

 Depending on the time of year, we can have a campfire set up & started when you arrive at your picnic site.
 Let us know this in advance.
 Bring your wine, cheese, crackers or whatever you like.
 It is a great way for larger groups to catch up and enjoy some nice fresh country air!
 The picnic site books up quickly on the weekends in the fall so book in advance for this.